OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 December 2022.md

 ---

 ## Health, Diet, and Supplements

 - **HBOT** (Hyperbaric Oxygen Therapy) reintegrates energy, eliminates attachment sites by killing pathogens, and strengthens gene expression.
 - It does not directly remove **spirit attachments** but closes vulnerabilities.
+- Oxygen acts as an interface for neurons to access the information field.

 ---

 ## Control System & Sociopolitical Manipulation